dootje-2004/intersystems-rest-performance/Notes.md

 In general, we can't assume the client and server clocks to run in sync.
 This is especially true when running the tests on separate machines.

+## Terminology

+We are dealing with data that is taking a different shape at each step in the testing process.
+To clarify things, we use different names for that data at each stage.

+A **call** is the act of sending an HHTP request from the client to the server;
+we also use this term to signify the HTTP request itself, to distinguish it from the requests transmitted inside the IRIS server production.

+The body of a call is the **message** we are transmitting.
+In our case this is an object consisting of an ID and a **payload**.
+The server processes that payload either as a string or as a stream.

+If the test involves injecting the message into the server's production, the server's REST class creates a **request** from it and sends it to the production.
+The REST class may receive a **response** in return.

 ## Research

 TODO: What influence does the network (actually the socket) have?